Free Shipping On Retail Orders $25+

 Stress

-Much like a lot of other essential oils, peppermint is able to provide relief from anxiety, stress, depression and mental exhaustion due to its refreshing nature.
-Not only that, but it has also been shown to stimulate mental activity, clears the mind, and increases focus on cognitive tasks.
+Much like a lot of other essential oils, peppermint, which is in our Muscle Bath Soak, can provide relief from stress and mental exhaustion due to its refreshing nature.
+Not only that, but it has also been shown to stimulate mental activity, clear the mind, and increase focus on cognitive tasks.

 Respiratory Issues